-The Yaramoko permit covers approximately 196km2 in the Province of Balé in southwestern Burkina Faso.
+The Yaramoko gold mine is situated in the Houndé greenstone belt region in the Province of Balé in southwestern Burkina Faso.
 The property is located approximately 200 kilometres southwest from the capital city of Ouagadougou.

 The Yaramoko gold mine consists of two gold deposits: the 55 Zone, a fully underground mine which is currently in production, and Bagassi South, which is currently in development.

 The 55 Zone mine went from its initial discovery in 2011 to production in five years and was completed early and under-budget.
 Production began in May 2016 and Commercial Production was declared in October 2016.

 The 55 Zone is an operating 750 tonne-per-day underground operation which utilizes longhole stoping with cemented rock fill as its primary mining method.
 The 55 Zone mine has proven and probable ore reserves to a depth of 750 metres of 1.8 million tonnes grading 11.47 g/t gold for 662,000 ounces.
 Roxgold has been increasing inferred resources at depth at the 55 Zone and plans to infill drill these resources to enable conversion to reserves.

 Bagassi South is the second high-grade underground gold mine on the Yaramoko property and is currently in development.
 Bagassi South consists of two gold deposits: QV1 Zone and QV’ (QV Prime) Zone.